Olga Korbut: Olympics

 At the 1972 Summer Olympics in Munich, Korbut's acrobatics and open high-level gymnastics brought her much fame.
-To this day, the back tuck and Korbut flip are still very popular (2003 world beam champion Fan Ye performed both in her routine).

-During the Olympics, Korbut was one of the favorites for the all-around after her dynamic performance in the team competition; however, she missed her mount on bars three times and the title went to teammate Ludmilla Tourischeva.
+During the Olympics, Korbut was one of the favorites for the all-around after her dynamic performance in the team competition, however she missed her mount on bars three times and the title went to teammate Ludmilla Tourischeva.
 That said, Korbut won three gold medals for the balance beam, floor exercise, and team competitions.
 In one of the most controversial finishes of all time, she took a silver medal in the uneven bars.
 Korbut's first attempt at her uneven bars routine was marred by several mistakes which all but ended her chances of winning a gold medal in the all-around.
 The next day, Korbut repeated the same routine in the event finals, although this time successfully.
 After the boards displayed a score of 9.8, the audience began to whistle and shout vulgar remarks at the judges in disapproval, believing her score to be too low.
 This carried on for several minutes but the judges refused to change their score.

 Korbut is most famous for her uneven bars and balance beam routines, as well as her charismatic performances that captivated audiences.
 In 1973, she won the Russian and World Student (i.e., University) Games, and a silver medal in the all-around at the European Championships.

 At the 1976 Summer Olympics in Montreal, Soviet coaches and officials had designated Korbut as the woman who could beat the Romanian prodigy, Nadia Comăneci, but Korbut was injured and her performances in the games were sub-par.
 She was overshadowed not only by Comăneci, but also by her own teammate Nellie Kim.
 She did collect a team gold medal, and an individual silver medal for the balance beam.

 Retirement and life after the Olympics

-Korbut graduated from the Grodno Pedagogical Institute in 1977, became a teacher, and retired from gymnastic competition thereafter.
-She married Leonid Bortkevich, who was a member of Belarusian folk band Pesniary.
+Korbut graduated from the Grodno Pedagogical Institute in 1977, became a teacher, and retired from gymnastic competition.
+She married Leonid Bortkevich, a member of Belarusian folk band Pesniary.
 The couple had a son, Richard, born in 1979.
-In 1988 Korbut was the first gymnast to be inducted into the International Gymnastics Hall of Fame.
+In 1988, Korbut became the first gymnast inducted into the International Gymnastics Hall of Fame.